shubhamINT/iqinsyt_backend/FRONTEND_STREAMING_INTEGRATION.md

 - Use `fetch`, not `EventSource`, because this is a **POST** stream.
 - Keep using `X-API-Key` in frontend for forward compatibility.
+- Current backend note: the handler currently bypasses request-time API-key validation internally, but clients should still send the header because that remains the intended contract.
+- Set `redo: true` when the user explicitly requests a fresh run instead of cached research.

 ## 3. Stream Event Contract